This year the NHS celebrates its 70th anniversary, and its operating systems are in need of an upgrade.

 • To move the NHS from paper-first to digital-first.
 The aim should be to ensure that 100 per cent of all interactions within the health service are digitally driven by 2028.

 • To build a flourishing ecosystem of apps and innovation within and around the NHS, to better serve patients and to put them in control.

 • To ensure that savings from automation and innovation are ploughed back into frontline services, and that R&D and technology training see their budgets rise at least in line with NHS spending.

 This will strengthen the NHS by saving money, fostering innovation, empowering patients and supporting doctors.
 The report puts forward 10 key recommendations* which the Department should report on annually to Parliament.
 These include technology training for medical staff, the creation of “NHS Worldwide” to sell its most innovative technology worldwide, and greatly improved use of data and apps to empower patients and improve their care.
 Taken together, these would create a system where digitisation was the norm not the exception.

-Jeremy Hunt, who wrote the foreword to the report, welcomed the report, saying:
+Jeremy Hunt, who wrote the foreword to the report and will be launching it at a reception on May 1, welcomed the report, saying:

 “Alan Mak’s excellent report makes a convincing case for a digital-first NHS where paper, pagers and fax machines are a thing of the past.
 I share his vision for a data-driven health service that can truly deliver patient power.”